This ain’t your average store-bought loaf: Dive into Homemade Heaven with This Perfect Sandwich Bread Recipe!

 Our Favorite Homemade Sandwich Bread

 This is probably the best homemade sandwich bread recipe I have ever found, and I’ve certainly tried a lot.
+The crumb is nice and even, not crumbly at all.
+The crust is actually really soft and even a little chewy in a good way.

 I am not a huge fan of crust.
 As a kid I cut it off, as an adult, I eat it, but not a fan.
 I absolutely adore the crust on this bread.
 It’s just delicious.
 I’ve even been known to dip it in soup or spread a little butter on the crust too.
 Delish!